Top 19 images from the World Press Photo Contest - Southbank Centre

 Maria, a drug-addicted sex worker, rests between clients in the room she rents in Kryvyi Rih, Ukraine.
 The country has the highest incidence of HIV/Aids in Europe and, according to a UNICEF report, one in five sex workers is living with HIV.
 Maria says she remains HIV-negative.

 Tahani (in pink), who was married at the age of six, and her former classmate Ghada, also a child bride, stand with their husbands outside their home in Hajjah, Yemen.
 At first, Tahani hid whenever she saw her husband, who was 25 when they married.

 Every year, all over the world, millions of girls below the age of 18 undergo marriages initiated by their families.
-The tradition of child marriage spans continents, religion, and class.
+The tradition of child marriage spans continents, religions, and classes.
 Girls who marry early often abandon their education.
 The incidence of maternal and infant death is high for women who give birth under the age of 18.
-Child marriages often take place in defiance of national laws, and despite education programs about health issues.
-They are seen as an economic necessity in some regions, or are deeply ingrained in local culture.
+Child marriages often take place in defiance of national laws and despite education programs about health issues.
+They are seen as an economic necessity in some regions or are deeply ingrained in local culture.

 A portrait of North Korea's founder, Kim Il-sung, decorates a building in the country's capital Pyongyang.
 The 'Great Leader', as he was known, was succeeded by his son Kim Jong-il, in 1994.
 Kim Jong-il died on 17 December, having designated his youngest son Kim Jong-un (aged 27 or 28) as heir.